 Kumbh Covid testing fraud: Non-bailable warrants issued against owners of private agency, lab

-The accused allegedly made fake entries and generated bogus bills even as they hardly conducted any tests during this year’s Kumbh Mela.
+The accused allegedly made fake entries and generated bogus bills though they hardly conducted any coronavirus tests during this year’s Kumbh Mela.

 A court in Uttarakhand’s Haridwar district on Saturday issued non-bailable warrants against the owners of a private agency and a laboratory allegedly involved in a fraud related to Covid-19 testing at this year’s Kumbh Mela, PTI reported.

 The Kumbh Mela took place in Haridwar between April 1 and April 30.
-Lakhs of pilgrims had participated in the festival despite the surge in Covid-19 cases in India during the time.
+Lakhs of pilgrims had participated in the festival despite a huge surge in Covid-19 cases in India during the time.

-A Noida-based private agency called Max Corporate Services had been given the contract of testing devotees for coronavirus at the annual festival.
-The agency then outsourced the work to Nalwa Labs in Haryana’s Hisar district and Delhi-based Lalchandani Labs, according to PTI.
+A Noida-based private agency called Max Corporate Services had been given the contract to test devotees for coronavirus at the annual festival.
+The agency then outsourced the work to Nalwa Labs in Haryana’s Hisar district and Delhi’s Lalchandani Labs, according to PTI.

-These three firms, along with two others, have been accused of making fake entries and generating bogus bills even as they hardly conducted any tests, PTI reported.
+These three firms, along with two others, have been accused of making fake entries and generating bogus bills though they hardly conducted any tests, PTI reported.
 A special investigation team is conducting an inquiry into the scam.

 In June, the Uttarakhand government had directed the Haridwar district authorities to register a case against the private laboratories.